sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: manpages_url

-   A URL to cross-reference :rst:role:`manpage` directives.
+   A URL to cross-reference :rst:role:`manpage` roles.
 If this is defined to ``https://manpages.debian.org/{path}``, the :literal:`:manpage:`man(1)`` role will link to
    <https://manpages.debian.org/man(1)>.
 The patterns available are: